A ‘national’ party

 Māori

-National has drawn support, and MPs, from Māori of two sorts: those with high iwi rank and those who do not go on the Māori electoral roll.
-The latter group (about one-third of Māori in the early 2000s) has significantly affected the result in some general electorates.
+National has drawn support, and MPs, from Māori of two sorts: those with high iwi rank and those who choose not to go on the Māori electoral roll.
+The latter group (nearly half of those of Māori descent enrolled in 2018) has significantly affected the result in some general electorates.

-Labour has had much more support in the Māori electorates, and National stopped contesting these seats.
-However, it has recognised that it needs wider connections with Māori.
-In 2008 incoming Prime Minister John Key signed a support deal with the Māori Party, which held five of the Māori electorates, and made the two party co-leaders ministers outside cabinet.
+Labour has had much more support in the Māori electorates, which National stopped contesting until 2023.
+However, it recognised that it needed wider connections with Māori.
+In 2008 incoming Prime Minister John Key signed a support deal with the Māori Party, which held five of the seven Māori electorates, and made the two party co-leaders ministers outside cabinet.
 Among the concessions were Whānau Ora – a whānau-based health initiative.

 Women